ibm-cloud-docs/solution-tutorials/strategies-for-globally-available-apps.md

 - IBM Cloudant does not provide any Service Level Agreements (SLAs) or certainties about replication latency.
 - IBM Cloudant does not monitor individual replications.
 Your own strategy for detecting failed replications and restarting them is advisable.

-For step by step instructions on setting up Cloudant for a multi-region arctecture, follow the instructions [here](https://console.bluemix.net/docs/services/Cloudant/guides/active-active.html#configuring-ibm-cloudant-for-cross-region-disaster-recovery).
+For step by step instructions on setting up Cloudant for a multi-region architecture, follow the instructions [here](https://console.bluemix.net/docs/services/Cloudant/guides/active-active.html#configuring-ibm-cloudant-for-cross-region-disaster-recovery).

 #### How does replication work?

 IBM Cloudant for IBM Cloud replication is the process that synchronizes ('syncs') the state of two databases.

 Any change that occurred in the source database is reproduced in the target database.
-You can create replications between any number of databases, either continuously or as a 'one off' task.
+You can create replications between any number of databases, either continuously or as a 'one-off' task.

 Depending on your application requirements, you use replication to share and aggregate state and content.